Best Canon wide-angle lenses

 |

-In direct competition with its little brother the Canon EF-S 10-22mm, this ultra-wide-angle lens will satisfy those looking for a good quality, lightweight, properly constructed lens.
-The focal range is ideal and matches perfectly with the 18-55mm trans-standard lenses.
+In direct competition with its older brother the Canon EF-S 10-22mm, this ultra-wide-angle lens will suit photographers looking for a good-quality, lightweight, properly built lens.
+The focal range is ideal and matches perfectly with the 18-55mm standard zoom lenses.

-Compared to its big brother, the sharpness is said to be better, especially at full aperture.
+Compared to its big brother, sharpness is said to be better, especially at full aperture.
 Even though the aperture is smaller than the Canon 10-22mm, you get a stabilized lens, which will be useful in low light situations.
 Finally, the price remains quite reasonable.
-It’s in my opinion a very good alternative to the Tamron if you’re looking for an Ultra-Wide Angle (UWA) lens from Canon, in a similar price range.
+In my opinion, it’s a very good alternative to the Tamron if you’re looking for an ultra-wide-angle (UWA) lens from Canon, in a similar price range.

 3 – Tokina AT-X 116 PRO DX II AF 11-16 mm f/2.8